Office of Research Integrity

 The IRB staff, chairs and Board members continue to take advantage of educational training opportunities.
 Regular meetings of staff and chairs cover various aspects of human subjects research protection.
 PRIM&R-sponsored webinars are accessed by the HRPP personnel.
 IRB staff and Chairs attend national PRIM&R conferences and/or the AAHRPP annual meeting.

 Over the last couple of years, the IRB has increased the education and training provided to research groups.
 A big focus of this outreach has centered on students and new investigators.
 The IRB Administrators developed presentation materials and visited several departments to educate and inform researchers about the IRB process.
 These sessions have been incredibly popular and the IRB Administrators continue to receive invitations to return.
 The goals of this outreach are to provide enough information for the researchers and their teams to be aware of how, what and when to submit to the IRB, as well as providing the researcher with a specific individual to call upon when needing IRB assistance.

 Communication and connection have become vitally important for the success of a strong human research protection program.
-Under the direction of the Associate Provost for Research, a number of groups hold regular meetings and sessions to stay connected and updated on all situations involving the protection of human subjects.
-These group meetings involve the Associate Provost for Research and all Directors of research support offices as well as IRB Staff and the SUCCESS Center.
+Under the direction of the Vice President for Research, a number of groups hold regular meetings and sessions to stay connected and updated on all situations involving the protection of human subjects.
+These group meetings involve the Vice President for Research and all Directors of research support offices as well as IRB Staff and the SUCCESS Center.